44 natural soap colorants reveal many ways to color your homemade soap naturally, along with ideas for exfoliation, antioxidants, and more!

-As a follow up to last week’s article on homemade soap, this article will explore a number of ways you can color your soap naturally.
+As a follow-up to last week’s article on homemade soap, this article will explore several ways you can color your soap naturally.

 Natural Soap Colorants

-With natural colorants you won’t get the bold, vibrant hues that commercial soaps give you.
+With natural colorants, you won’t get the bold, vibrant hues that commercial soaps give you.
 (Remember most of those are artificially colored.)
-Instead, you get the soft to deep muted tones that nature intended.
-While some give you only color, some natural colorants give you more, such as exfoliation, antioxidants or other benefits.
+Instead, you get soft to deep muted tones that nature intended.
+While some give you only color, some natural colorants give you more, such as exfoliation, antioxidants, or other benefits.
 Here’s a list of some of the things I’ve used and the colors they produce.
 I’ve included some benefits where applicable.